Chester, New Jersey

 networking among other professionals in fisheries.

-As president, I hope to help provide these opportunities to members.
+As secretary, I hope to help provide these opportunities to members.

 Career Goals: After completing my M.S.program, I